October 9, 1989: The day Chris Evert played her last professional match

 The facts: Chris Evert wins, second-guesses retirement decision

-At the 1989 Fed Cup in Tokyo, the American team was watched closer than ever by the crowds as well as the media.
+At the 1989 Fed Cup in Tokyo, the American team was watched more closely than ever by the crowds as well as the media.
 The United States team was one of the favourites to claim the title, with two legends – Martina Navratilova (world No 2) and Chris Evert (world No 4), and two more standout players as back-up for the doubles, Zina Garrison (world No 5) and Pam Shriver (world No 9).

 On top of that, Evert had already announced that this was going to be her last appearance as a professional player.